danchist/study_2023-2024_prog-tech/README.md

 This repository has four Labs and several (or one) additional labs.

+The IDE for writing C++ is CLion by JetBrains

 don't expect to see anything good quality here.
 I'm sorry